FiloSpaTeam/FiloSpaTeam/README.md

 ### Some curiosities about me:

 - I own, use, and hack a System76 Galago Pro (galp4) using my CODE keyboard aswell
-- I like Cryptocurrencies, and my favourite one is ADA
+- I appreciate the fundamentals of Cryptocurrencies; ADA is my favourite one
 - I'm the founder of https://www.unitoo.it
 - Every friday i join the challenge: The Open Source Weekend Contributing Challenge For Every Unskilled Gender Fluid Compliant People and started from Unitoo Company.
 Yikes!
 A mightly challenge.
 Simply i choose randomly a project (free as in freedom compliant) and contribute to development.
 - Guybrush Threepwood is my favourite character
 - Hey, behind you!
 A three-headed monkey! 🐒
-- My favourite language is Ruby, but C++ is in my heart
+- My favourite language is Ruby, but C++ is in my heart.
+In the last period i'm challenging with Haskell and functional programming languages

 <br>